Henry McLeish: Professional football career

+Local government and MP (1970–1987)

-McLeish joined the Scottish Labour Party in 1970.
+McLeish joined the Scottish Labour Party in 1970 and he became chairman of the Young Socialists.
+He first contested in an election for the Glenwood ward in Glenrothes but he was beaten by the sitting Scottish Conservative councillor.
 He began his political career on the Kirkcaldy District Council from 1974 to 1977, serving as the council's planning committee chairman.
 He later served on the Fife Regional Council 1978 to 1987 and served as the as leader of Fife Regional Council from 1982.
 As the council leader, he implemented a "municipal socialist" manifesto, proposing free bus passes and TV licences for pensioners.

 At the 1979 UK general election, he ran for the East Fife constituency for the British House of Commons.
 McLeish was unsuccessful, having been placed third, behind the Conservatives' Barry Henderson and the Liberals' Menzies Campbell.
 In 1981, he began to challenge Willie Hamilton in the Central Fife constituency.
 Hamilton was a right-wing Labour MP known nationally for his anti-monarchy views.
 He gave up his attempts to retain his candidacy, allowing McLeish to run in the 1987 election.

-Labour in opposition; 1987-1997
+Labour in opposition (1987–1997)

 The Labour Party failed to defeat Margaret Thatcher's Conservative Party in the 1987 election and McLeish served in several shadow spokesman portfolios, including education and employment from 1988 to 1989 and employment and training from 1989 to 1992.
-Despite the end of Thatcher's eleven year tenure, Labour failed again to defeat the incumbent Conservatives, returning to opposition.
+Despite the end of Thatcher's eleven-year tenure, Labour failed again to defeat the incumbent Conservatives, returning to opposition.
 McLeish served as shadow minister for the Scottish Office from 1992 to 1994.

 In 1994, following Tony Blair's election as Leader of the Labour Party, McLeish served successively as the shadow minister for transport from 1994 to 1995, shadow minister for health from 1995 to 1996, and shadow minister for social security from 1996 to 1997.